 What Is a Cranial Prosthesis?
-Your Questions Answered
+A Simple Guide

-Think of the difference between a generic, off-the-rack sweater and a piece that has been tailored to fit you perfectly.
-That’s the difference between a standard wig and a cranial prosthesis.
-While a regular wig is made for temporary, cosmetic use, a cranial prosthesis is a medical device engineered for someone experiencing hair loss.
-It’s built with lightweight, breathable, and hypoallergenic materials to ensure it’s comfortable on a sensitive scalp.
-The fit is customized for security, so you can live your life without worry.
-Understanding what is a cranial prosthesis means recognizing it as a personalized solution designed to restore your comfort and confidence.
+What's the real difference between a standard wig and a cranial prosthesis?
+Think of it like an off-the-rack sweater versus a piece tailored just for you.
+While a regular wig is made for temporary, cosmetic use, a cranial prosthesis is a medical device.
+It's designed specifically for hair loss, using lightweight, breathable materials that are gentle on a sensitive scalp.
+The fit is completely customized for security, so you can go about your day with confidence.
+It’s a personalized solution designed to restore your comfort and sense of self.

 Key Takeaways